-Because I work from home–I’m a freelance technical editor–I don’t speak German as well as I would have liked to after two years in the country.
-I can get by in stores and restaurants, but a conversation in German about art, politics, literature, and so on is still beyond my abilities.
-Last week my sister sent me a large box of English books, which is a great but guilty treat for me, as I should be studying German every night!
+Because I work from home, I don’t speak German as well as I would like to after two years here.
+I can get by in stores and restaurants, sure.
+But when it comes to a conversation in German about art, politics, literature, and so on, that’s beyond my abilities.
+Last week my sister sent me a large box of English books.
+It’s a great but guilty treat for me, as I should be studying German every night!

-My husband, who is Peruvian, works for a German company, but his contract expires in November so he is madly looking for other work in Germany.
+My husband works for a German company, but his contract expires in November; he’s madly looking for other work in Germany.
 Our family just rented a wonderful house in a small village outside Bamberg.
-We didn’t intend to move twice within two years, but rental houses are few here and we chose a very expensive one when we first got here, which left us little money to travel, whcih is one of the greatest perks of moving abroad!
+We didn’t intend to move twice within two years, but rental houses are sparse here.
+We chose a very expensive one when we arrived, which left us little money to travel.

 Making friends speaking little German

 Although we have met so many wonderful people, I still feel at a loss because of my broken German.
-Our children, aged 10 and 12, have been fluent for a while now, and my husband and I often exchange glances when they talk German, as they do it so easily and effortlessly!
-Of course, they need to speak German all day long in school, which actually isn’t all day long here, but that’s another story!
+Our children, aged 10 and 12, have been fluent for a while now.
+My husband and I exchange glances when they talk German, as they do it effortlessly!
+Of course, they need to speak German all day long in school.

 Once a friend, always a friend